begavett/residual-reserve/README.md

 Reserve using Cross-Sectional Data</em></small>
 ================
 Brandon Gavett, Ph.D.
 Department of Neurology, University of California Davis

-2025-07-25
+date: “2025-07-25”

 ## Building a Residual

 ### Goal

 - To partition variance in a cognitive outcome into three components:
 - Variance explained by brain
 - Variance explained by demographics
 - Residual variance (serves as an estimate of cognitive reserve)

 ## Building a Residual